 Decentralised finance (DeFi) products are subject to compliance with the VASP Act and SIBA.
 Please see 1.3 Decentralised Finance Environment and 2.1 Regulatory Overview.

-The authors are not aware of any case law in the Cayman Islands regarding whether digital assets will be treated as "property", but the Cayman courts would probably be persuaded by English court rulings and the findings of the UK Jurisdiction Taskforce on the legal status of digital assets.
-As such, it is likely that digital assets would be treated as property in Cayman and, consequently, could be the subject of a fixed or floating charge.
+We are not aware of any case law in the Cayman Islands regarding whether digital assets will be treated as "property", but we expect the Cayman courts would be persuaded by English court rulings and the findings of the UK Jurisdiction Taskforce on the legal status of digital assets.
+As such, we think it likely that digital assets would be treated as property in Cayman and, consequently, could be the subject of a fixed or floating charge.
 In order to ensure the effectiveness of any such charges, lenders should consider taking custody of digital keys.

 Where tokens are held by obligors through a custodian or other agent, security could be taken over the rights that obligor has against that custodian or agent.
-An assignment of rights would likely be governed by the same governing law as the custody or agency agreement.
+We would expect an assignment of rights to be governed by the same governing law as the custody or agency agreement.

-Where tokens represent underlying shares of a Cayman company or interests of a limited liability company (LLC), security would need to be taken in the Cayman Islands in the usual way that security is taken over the equity interests of such an entity type, which is typically by way of an equitable share mortgage or charge.
+Where tokens represent underlying shares of a Cayman company or interests of a limited liability company (LLC), we would expect security to be taken in the Cayman Islands in the usual way that security is taken over the equity interests of such an entity type, which is typically by way of an equitable share mortgage or charge.